Refinitiv/refinitiv-ui/documents/src/pages/elements/toggle.md

 ## Accessibility
 ::a11y-intro::

-The Toggle element is assigned `role="switch"` and can include the `aria-checked` state.
+`ef-toggle` is assigned `role="switch"` and can include the `aria-checked` state.
 States such as `disabled` and `checked` are programmatically updated to match the element’s visual state.
 It is best to include a label that visually impaired users can see with the element, making the Toggle more perceivable.

-### Notes for developers
 `ef-toggle` manages the role and states but you must ensure that the element has associated label by using`aria-label` or `aria-labelledby`.

 ```html